ShurimasKitten/HomoclinicContinuation_COCO/README.md

 coco_plot_bd(thmHom, 'Hom_1')
 coco_plot_bd(thmHom, 'Hom_2')
 ```
 Figure 1 illustrates a homoclinic bifurcation branch `Hom`, along with bifurcations that are beyond the scope of this example.

-### Example 2: ...
+Shown are